Fields of Fire (miniseries)

-Fields of Fire is a 1987 Australian mini series about cane cutters in Queensland just prior to and during World War Two.
+Fields of Fire is a 1987 Australian mini series about cane cutters in Queensland just prior to and during World War II.

 Plot

 In 1938, Englishman Bluey arrives in the north Queensland town of Silkwood.
 Two sisters are interested in him, Kate and Dusty.
 Their mother is Silkwood's matriarch.

 Production

 The budget was $4 million, $150,000 of which came from the Queensland Film Corporation.
 It was shot in Harwood Island, Ulmarra, Clarence River.

 Fields of Fire II

 Fields of Fire II is a 1988 sequel set in the late 1940s.

 Plot

 In 1946 Franco becomes a black marketeer and marries Gina.
 Bluey marries Dusty after the war.

 Fields of Fire III

 There was a third Fields of Fire in 1988 which dealt with the story in the 1950s.

 Plot

 In 1951 Gina and her brother Paolo are successful cane growers.
 Gina is attracted to Rinaldo.
 The Menzies government holds an anti-communist referendum.